 If the skin or tissue of the vagina is damaged, it can bleed.
 The most common way for this to happen is during penetrative sex.
 It is much more likely if the vagina is dry.

 The body produces a natural lubricant that prepares the vagina for penetrative sex.
-Vaginal dryness can be caused by many factors including a lack of arousal, changing hormone levels due to menopause, diabetes, or cancer treatment.
+Vaginal dryness can be due to many factors including:

 Menopause or perimenopause

 Hormone levels are often unstable during perimenopause.
 This can cause irregular periods, spotting, and heavy bleeding.